sassoftware/saspy/saspy/doc/source/troubleshooting.rst

 The first is that if the SASsession() method fails, it will return any erros it can, as well as the actual command it was trying to run to connect to SAS.
-That will vary with access method, but in each case, you can cut-n-paste that command into a shell on the machine where SASPy (python) is running and that may very well provide more diagnostics and error messages that SASPy may have displayed.
+That will vary with access method, but in each case, you can cut-n-paste that command into a shell on the machine where SASPy (python) is running and that may provide more diagnostics and error messages that SASPy may have displayed.

 For instance, here's a very simple case using the STDIO access method on a local linux machine.
 The Configuration Definition is nothing but a valid path which should work.